samjulien/blog/_posts/2015-03-10-blacklist-json-web-token-api-keys.markdown

 > Wasn't the whole point of using JWTs avoiding a DB query?

-Well, that is a benefit, though harshly the _whole point_.
+Well, that is a benefit, though hardly the _whole point_.
 There is a caveat though: that question only applies if you have an application with a single issuer, not a multi-tenant system.

 If there is more than one tenant, you don't want all of them to share the same secret.
 You still have to perform a database query to map the `aud` claim to the required `secret`.